tejeswara-rao-git/action-repo/README.md

-This is the final testing of the assignment
+This is the final testing and recording of the assignment